hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ![GPIO](assets/images/GPIO.png)

-###

 *Image from [element14](http://www.element14.com/).*

 ![Wiring-01](assets/images/Wiring-01.jpg)

 ![Wiring-02.](assets/images/Wiring-02.jpg)

-*My humble scaffold for the controller.*
+> My humble scaffold for the controller.

 ## Setting up the arcade buttons

+> There's a new version of Adafruit's Retrogame.
+> I'll update this section with the new settings.

-Download [Adafruit's retrogame](https://github.com/adafruit/Adafruit-Retrogame), a Raspberry Pi GPIO-to-USB utility for classic game emulators.
+Download [Adafruit's Retrogame](https://github.com/adafruit/Adafruit-Retrogame), a Raspberry Pi GPIO-to-USB utility for classic game emulators.

 * Boot the Raspberry Pi.
 * Quit EmulationStation.
 It will take you to the command line.